skisleeprepeat/personal-website-static-bh/README.md

 # personal-website-static
-Personal website using static html, css, and js
+Personal website using static pages (html, css, js; no js or py frameworks)